J. K. Blackman requests Vice President Roosevelt's assistance to help him secure a position on the corps of reporters of debates in the Senate.

 Stenographers--Employment; Legislative reporting; South Carolina; United States.
 Congress.
 Senate

-President Roosevelt will adopt Hamilton Fish's suggestion about
+President Roosevelt will adopt Hamilton Fish's suggestion about the stenographer.

 Letters; Stenographers; Privacy